jjneely/carolinarscm.org/content/register.md

 # Registration Forms

 <div class="alert alert-warning" role="alert">
-Registration for girl participants is now closed.
-Please <a href="/contact">contact</a> us if you would like to be put on the waiting list.
-We still have room for a few more adults!
+Registration for all participants is now closed.
 </div>

 We encourage you to submit your registration forms electronically using